 Arts, sport and culture are under pressure from cuts.
 Labour will ensure that we protect provision in order to contribute to local people’s well-being.
 We will work with local people to build viable thriving communities with arts, craft, sport and leisure facilities available for all

 2. Increase library book stock acquisition funding and look at bringing back a library to Beddington as well as creating a library in Hackbridge, perhaps combined with other community facilities.
 Libraries are a social hub, information centre and a free open space, we need to protect them particularly for the vulnerable and poor.

 4. Oppose the privatisation of public space and seek to expand public spaces and meeting places.
 We will seek ways of opening up Times Square and the St Nicholas Centre for evening usage of their central spaces.
 There should be more facilities for social and cultural events at a reasonable cost.

 5. Seek to protect existing free access to our museums and historic buildings.
 This has been fought for by Labour for many years and enabled by the last Labour Government and is important for enabling the less well-off access to local cultural facilities.

-7. Support use of parks for open air concerts and increase the number of concerts as part of the Sutton Festival as well as consider establishing a maze at Beddington Park.
+10. Support the use of parks for open-air concerts and increase the number of concerts as part of the Sutton Festival.

-8. Investigate the option of entering into an agreement with the National Playing Fields Association to protect specific parks and examine whether locally accountable Community or Friends groups can assist with protecting our parks and drawing in further investment.
+12. Investigate the option of entering into an agreement with the National Playing Fields Association to protect specific parks make sure locally accountable Community or Friends groups can assist with protecting our parks and drawing in further investment.

-10. Look at the opportunity of developing a new Swimming Pool for Sutton on the existing Cheam baths site.
-In addition there should be a further artificial multisports pitch in the East of the Borough.
+17. Look at the opportunity of developing a new Swimming Pool for Sutton on the existing Cheam baths site after public consultation.
+In addition, there should be a further artificial multisports pitch in the East of the Borough.
 These should be under social ownership.